Within This Page

 - Design buildings with uncomplicated layouts that enable firefighters to locate an area quickly.

-- Provide rapid access to various features such as fire department connections (FDCs), hose valves, elevators and stairs, annunciators, key boxes, etc.
+- Provide rapid access to various features such as fire department connections (FDCs), fire command center, fire alarm control equipment, fire pump room, hose valves, elevators and stairs, annunciators, key boxes, etc.

 - Accommodate the access of fire apparatus into and around the building site